UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 that your collaborators (and future you) know what happened in this commit, something we will learn more about in the next slide deck.

-Note that you will also see an `eda-checkpoint.ipynb` file under the `Untracked` heading in the side panel.
+You will also notice a `eda-checkpoint.ipynb` file in the side panel under the `Untracked` heading.
 This is a temporary “checkpoint file” created by Jupyter when you work on `eda.ipynb`.
 You generally do not want to